- Bachelor of Commerce (UQ)

-Andrew was admitted as a Solicitor of the Supreme Court of Queensland and The High Court of Australia in 1990.
+Andrew is the co-founder and consultant at Corney & Lind.
+He was admitted as a Solicitor of the Supreme Court of Queensland and The High Court of Australia in 1990.

 He has worked in a top tier national law firm and then as a partner of a medium sized CBD firm acting for private enterprise, not-for-profits and Government-owned corporations.

 Andrew has served on many not-for-profit and charity boards and on church leadership teams.

 Chair, Deputy Chair & Member (past)

 Queensland Law Society Not-for-Profit Law Committee